Will-Harris00/threaded-card-game/README.md

 All tests in the test suites provided use JUnit 4.12.

 ### Using the Test Suite
-By running the test suite, TestSuite.java, all tests for CardGame.java and Player.java.can be run at once.
+By running the test suite, src.TestSuite.java, all tests for src.CardGame.java and src.Player.java.can be run at once.